Nuno-Jesus/Make-A-Make/README.md

 	</tr>
 </table>

-- `-s` Turns off printing of makefile commands and actions in the terminal
+- `-s` Turns off printing of Makefile commands and actions in the terminal
 <table>
 	<tr>
 		<th>Example</th>